-1 State tate Community Development Block Grant (CDBG)
+State Community Development Block Grant (CDBG)

 Program

 Name:

 Funding CDBG

 Sources:

-Describe the state program addressed by the Method of Distribution.
+Describe the state program addressed by the Method of Distributio n.
 The purpose of the CDBG PDS is to describe how the state of North Dakota intends to distribute CDBG for public facilities, public services, housing and economic development funds.
-The Governor's Office has directed that the State's FY23 allocation to not be broken up into individual allocations for each region of North Dakota.
 The State will form a committee to review and rank applications.

-An open round of applications will be held 6/1/23 - 7/27/23.
+An open round of applications will be held 5/30/24 - 7/25/24.
 This is open to eligible cities and counties for projects pertaining to public facilities, public services, and housing.
-The City or County will need to submit a preapplication.
+The City or County will need to submit a pre-application.
 Each applicant will need to meet a CDBG national objective and eligible activity.
 Applicants will need to submit a preliminary engineering/architectural report with their pre-application.
 Applicants will need to demonstrate the following items in their application: project need, financial need, minority living in project area, LMI in project area, and project readiness.
+Applicants that provide; or already have on file with Commerce, a strategic/action plan will get additional points.
+Additional points will also be given to applicants that have other sources of funds going into the project for costs other than engineering/architect fees, contingencies, and administration.